andrewsardone/dotfiles/README.md

 # Emacs Configuration

-This is my emacs configuration, targeted at the NeXTSTEP/Cocoa Emacs not built on top of Aqua.
+This is my emacs configuration.
 It's focused on being light, simple and consistent with an emphasis on dynamic languages.

 ## Installation

 1. Install Emacs, version >= 23.
-   I suggest you use [Homebrew](http://github.com/mxcl/homebrew) and install the included `emacs` formula.
+   I suggest you both use [Homebrew](http://github.com/mxcl/homebrew) and install the included `emacs` formula, as well as grabbing the download from [Emacs for Mac OS X](http://emacsformacosx.com/).

    Otherwise, use your OS's available package manager.

-2. Clone the my emacs repository and run `install` to symlink the `.emacs.d` directory in your home folder.
+2. Clone my repository and run `rake install` to symlink the `.emacs.d` directory in your home folder.

-        git clone git://github.com/andrewsardone/emacs-config.
+        git clone git://github.com/andrewsardone/emacs-config
+        cd emacs-config
         rake install

 3. I use the [Rinari](http://rinari.rubyforge.org/), a Ruby on Rails Minor Mode for Emacs, and have it included as a git submodule.
 You'll need pull down the Rinari submodule and its submodules (jump.el and ert.git)